 Missing Middle Housing Projects Small Towns Updates

-Opticos has been in regular attendance at the Hawaiʻi Congress of Planning Officials Conference (HCPO) over the years and looks forward to the annual gathering of APA Hawaiʻi Chapter members to catch up and share stories with existing and past clients from across the islands.
-The 2024 conference on the Big Island was also a chance to better understand the current issues impacting Hawaiʻi communities and share lessons learned on recent projects on the islands.
+Opticos has been in regular attendance at the Hawaiʻi Congress of Planning Officials Conference (HCPO) over the years and always looks forward to the annual gathering of APA Hawaiʻi Chapter members to catch up and share stories with existing and past clients from across the islands.
+The 2024 conference on the Big Island, which wrapped up on September 13, was also a chance to better understand the current issues impacting Hawaiʻi communities and share lessons learned on recent projects on the islands.

-Caroline and her team have been working closely with Kaua’i County Planning to bring much-needed housing to underutilized parcels in and around the Kaua’i Civic Center in Līhuʻe, while Mitali has been leading a team working with Maui County and the Hawai’i Community Foundation to develop a county-wide Missing Middle Housing Plan and Strategy.
+Caroline has been working closely with Kaua’i County Planning to bring much-needed housing to underutilized parcels in and around the Kaua’i Civic Center in Līhuʻe, while Mitali has been working with Maui County and the Hawai’i Community Foundation to develop a County-wide Missing Middle Housing Plan and Strategy.

 The panel provided an opportunity to share lessons learned from recent projects.
 Key topics discussed during the panel include: